ansible/ansible-creator/docs/index.md

 ## Upcoming Features

-The `create` command is currently under development which will allow you scaffold ansible plugins of your choice.
+The `add` command is currently under development which will allow you scaffold ansible plugins of your choice.

-!!! notice

-    Switch to the create [create branch](https://github.com/ansible/ansible-creator/tree/create) of the project to try it out!

 ## Licensing